openstack-infra/gear/doc/source/index.rst

 itself.
 It should be easy to use to build a client or worker that operates either synchronously or asynchronously.

+The module also provides a simple Gearman server for use as a convenience in unit tests.
+The server is not designed for production use under load.

 Client Example
 --------------